yegor256/telepost/README.md

 require 'telepost'
 require 'logger'
 tp = Telepost.new('..token..')
+Thread.start do
   tp.run do |chat, msg|
-  tp.post(chat: chat, 'Thanks for talking to me!') end tp.post(chat: 12345, 'How are you?', 'How are you doing?')
+    tp.post(chat: chat, 'Thanks for talking to me!') end end tp.post(chat: 12345, 'How are you?', 'How are you doing?')
 ```